 Volunteers are the heartbeat of any youth sports organization, and it’s no different at Lakeland City Baseball.
 Each year we rely on the valuable time and effort of hundreds of volunteers to make this league work.
 There are many opportunities to offer your service to make the baseball experience for these youngsters one they will remember.

-All adults who will have repeated contact with players in the upcoming calendar year must apply to be a volunteer.
+All adults who will have repeated contact with players must apply to be a volunteer.
 Once we receive your information we will perform background checks and all approved volunteers will receive an ID badge.
 If we don't already have a copy of a valid government-issued ID, such as a driver license, before receiving your badge we'll ask to scan a copy of the ID.

 Before applying be sure and check out the list of Frequently Asked Questions about volunteering at LCB you see below.